 Howard Graves, former Associated Press bureau chief, dies

-" Howard Graves, a bureau chief and reporter for The Associated Press during a 41-year career that included directing coverage in several Western states and across much of the Pacific region, died Wednesday.
+Howard Graves, a bureau chief and reporter for The Associated Press during a 41-year career that included directing coverage in several Western states, has died.
 He was 90.
-Graves died of health issues related to age and Alzheimer's disease in his apartment in a Prescott, Arizona, assisted living facility, said Graham Graves, one of his two sons.
+Son Graham Graves said his father died Wednesday of health issues related to age and Alzheimer's disease in his apartment in a Prescott, Arizona, assisted living facility.

 Add your comments below